TristanCacqueray/cabal/doc/cabal-commands.rst

 The configuration information for the script is cached under the cabal directory and can be pre-built with ``cabal build path/to/script``.
 See ``cabal run`` for more information on scripts.

+.. option:: --enable-multi-repl

+    Allow starting GHCi with multiple targets.
+    This requires GHC with multiple home unit support (GHC-9.4+)

+    The closure of required components will be loaded.

 .. _cabal run: